 Regardless of the absolute definition, one key element was that networks could be directly programmable from end to end, rather than on a “per hop” basis, between routers, and that they could be managed centrally.
 In other words, the network – from an applications and user policy perspective – became a single, logical switch, rather than a series of inter-nodal routes.
 This approach was initially followed by many of the big guns in the networking industry, although often with a more proprietary, or at least “personalised” approach, such as Cisco’s Open Network Environment (ONE).

 SDN also spawned a plethora of startups, but a quick analysis of those startups from around 2011-2013 shows many of them have since been acquired, for example:

 - PlumGrid, Nicira and VeloCloud – acquired by VMware.

 - Pertino – acquired by Cradlepoint.

 - Embrace, Insieme – acquired by Cisco.

 So has this resulted in a change of direction or definition for SDN?
-Mike Capuano, CMO of Pluribus, one of the early SDN startups that has remained independent, says: “At Pluribus we have worked hard to learn from the latency, resiliency and brownfield insertion pitfalls of first generation SDN based on external controllers and OpenFlow.
-We define Next Generation SDN as a controllerless solution where the intelligence of the SDN controller is distributed throughout the network.”.
+Mike Capuano, CMO of Pluribus, one of the early SDN startups that has remained independent, says: “At Pluribus, we have worked hard to learn from the latency, resiliency and brownfield insertion pitfalls of generation SDN based on external controllers and OpenFlow.
+We define Next Generation SDN as a controllerless solution where the intelligence of the SDN controller is distributed throughout the network.”